Official Government Website

 • One employee can waive medical/dental coverage and choose to be covered as a dependent spouse of the other, or

-• Each employee can enroll in the self-only coverage.
+• Each employee can enroll for individual coverage.

 The same applies to dependent children.
-Dependent children may only be covered under one employee’s plan.
+Dependent children may only be covered under one employee if the spouses are enrolled in the plan but on separate policies.

 Switching Agencies?